-From 2021, IEEE Vis follows the new area model, and thus a paper for IEEE VIS should be submitted to one of six areas.
-Make sure that you carefully read both the descriptions for each of the six areas (see also the Area Model FAQs) and the guidelines below before submitting your paper.
+Since 2021, IEEE Vis follows the new area model, and thus a paper for IEEE VIS should be submitted to one of six areas.
+Make sure that you carefully read both the descriptions for each of the six areas (see also the area model FAQs) and the guidelines below before submitting your paper.

 - Important Submission Requirements

 - Abstract submission

 - Review Process

 - Paper Submission Keywords

 - Abstract vs. full paper deadline – submission information (title, abstract, authors) are due on March 21, and full papers with supplemental material are due on March 31.